Arhis-Onlight/Empty-React-Bootstrap-project/README.md

 1) To install a babel use: npm install -g babel-cli@6.24.1
-2) To install a live-server use: npm install -g live-server All will be installed globally so you will need to do it again
+2) To install a live-server use: npm install -g live-server

+All will be installed globally so you will not have a need to do it again

 Here we go...